Grassfarming

 Raising dairy cows on fresh pasture instead of a standard

 dairy diet increases the CLA content of their milk five-fold.
-Now there
+Now there is

-almost twice as much CLA as those grazing on a nearby, non-organic farm.
+much CLA as those grazing on a nearby, non-organic farm.
+More research is needed.

 (Jahreis, G. et al. (1997).

-"Conjugated linoleic acid in milk fat: high variation depending on
+"Conjugated linoleic acid in milk fat: high variation depending on production

-production system."
+system."
 Nutrition Research 17(9): 1479-1484.)

-Finishing cattle on
+Finishing cattle on fresh

-fresh pasture increases the omega-3s in their meat more than fishmeal
+pasture increases the omega-3s in their meat more than fishmeal

-Researchers have been laboring diligently to try to
+Researchers have been laboring diligently to try to increase

-acids than feeding them a diet that contained 10% fishmeal for 168 days.
+them a diet that contained 10% fishmeal for 168 days.

 For more information, see: I.B.
-Mandell et al,
+Mandell et al, The

-The Return of Omega-3 Fatty Acids into the Food Supply, World Rev Nutr
+Return of Omega-3 Fatty Acids into the Food Supply, World Rev Nutr Diet, 83:144-59,

-Diet, 83:144-59, 1998.
+1998.

-Once again, Nature's original plan is proving to be
+Once again, Nature's original plan is proving to be the

-the better plan.
+better plan.

-Raising pigs on pasture
+Raising pigs on pasture reduces

-reduces the risk of fostering antibiotic-resistant bacteria
+the risk of fostering antibiotic-resistant bacteria

 A herd of pigs that had not been exposed to antibiotics

-for 126 months was divided into two groups and either housed on pasture
+for 126 months was divided into two groups and either housed on pasture or

-resistant.
-"The data from this study suggest that exposure to antibiotics
+data from this study suggest that exposure to antibiotics is not the only factor

-is not the only factor that influences the prevalence of bacteria that
+that influences the prevalence of bacteria that are resistant to single and

-are resistant to single and multiple antibiotics in the feces of domestic
+multiple antibiotics in the feces of domestic animals and that considerable

-animals and that considerable research is needed to define the factors
+research is needed to define the factors influencing antibiotic resistance

-influencing antibiotic resistance in fecal bacteria."
+in fecal bacteria."

-Langlois, B. E., K. A. Dawson, et
+Langlois, B. E., K. A. Dawson, et al. (1988).
+"Effect

-al. (1988).
-"Effect of age and housing location on antibiotic
+of age and housing location on antibiotic resistance of fecal coliforms from

-resistance of fecal coliforms from pigs in a non-antibiotic-exposed herd."
+pigs in a non-antibiotic-exposed herd."

 Appl Environ Microbiol 54(6): 1341-4.

-Meat from grassfed cattle
+Meat from grassfed cattle is four

-is four times higher in vitamin E
+times higher in vitamin E

-In addition to being higher in omega-3s, CLA, and
+In addition to being higher in omega-3s, CLA, and beta-carotene,

-shows vitamin E levels in meat from: 1) feedlot cattle, 2) feedlot cattle
+levels in meat from: 1) feedlot cattle, 2) feedlot cattle given high dose supplements

-given high dose supplements of vitamin E (1,000 IU per day), and 3) cattle
+of vitamin E (1,000 IU per day), and 3) cattle raised on fresh pasture with

-raised on fresh pasture with no added supplements.
-The meat from the pastured
+no added supplements.
+The meat from the pastured cattle is four times higher

-cattle is four times higher in vitamin E than the meat from the feedlot
+in vitamin E than the meat from the feedlot cattle and, interestingly, almost

-cattle and, interestingly, almost twice as high as the meat from the feedlot
+twice as high as the meat from the feedlot cattle given vitamin E supplements.

-E content in the meat of grassfed cattle is the very high vitamin E content
+The reason for the very high vitamin E content in the meat of grassfed cattle

-in fresh grass.
-(Scan down for earlier postings on vitamin E levels in
+is the very high vitamin E content in fresh grass.
+(Scan down for earlier postings

-In humans, vitamin E is linked with a lower risk of
+In humans, vitamin E is linked with a lower risk of heart

-properties.
 Most people tend to be deficient in vitamin E.

 ("Dietary supplementation of vitamin